raspberrypilearning/creating-resources/style.md

 ## Links

-Use links as described above.
+Use links as described in the [Raspberry Pi Learning Markdown Guide](markdown.md).
 Check relative links are correct and be sure to update them if you change file or folder names, or move files to a new location.

 Try to use sensible link text accurately describing the link, e.g. `Check out [Raspberry Pi on GitHub](https://github.com/raspberrypi)` is better than `[Click here] to see Raspberry Pi on GitHub`.